Registering a Birth

 Birth Registration

-When and where can I register a Birth?
+When and where can I register a Birth

 A birth must be registered within 21 days of it's occurrence

-If the birth took place in Scotland it must be registered in any Registration Offices in Scotland.
+If the birth took place in Scotland it must be registered in any Registration Offices in Scotland

-Who can register a birth?
+Who can register a birth

 - The hospital will issue you with a birth card.
+This will have the date and time of the birth which will be asked by the Registrar

 Choosing a Name